hyperpower/carpio21/examples/1-1-2-segments_intersection/report.rst

 Two segments are the same.

 .. warning::
     The intersection point can't be found.
-The point is (0,0)
+The point is the start point of the first segment

 .. figure:: fig/SAME.png
    :alt: Figure intersection SAME